 PolicyPak has three editions: Group Policy, MDM and Cloud.
 Which one is right for you?
 Or maybe MORE than one version is right for you.
 Watch this video to learn about the differences between the versions and walk away knowing which one(s) you should trial.

 PolicyPak: Deciding which version to purchase

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to make the decision between the three product editions for the major suite.
 We have PolicyPak Group Policy Edition, PolicyPak MDM Edition and PolicyPak Cloud Edition.